 7. Cash Value vs. Replacement Cost

 When repairing or rebuilding damaged property, an actual cost value policy will pay you the actual cost minus the depreciation value of damaged items.
 For example, if you purchased an appliance for the property that gets damaged in a fire, your insurer will value the actual cost of that appliance now (with depreciation) and pay you that amount.
-So, if you bought a washing machine for $600 three years ago, the insurer will depreciate the value of the washing machine to reflect its current value at 3 years old and pay you that amount—not the amount it would cost to buy a new washing machine.
+So, if you bought a washing machine for $600 three years ago, the insurer will depreciate the value of the washing machine to reflect its current three-year-old value.
+They won’t give you the amount needed to purchase an equivalent replacement.

 As you can see, there are many things that must be considered when choosing your landlord insurance policy.
-It is important to read the policy carefully, discuss options with your agent and ensure that you are fully protected.
-As we’ve all seen recently, just about anything can happen, so it’s a good idea to be prepared with the proper insurance policy to cover your investment and meet your needs.
+It is important to read the policy carefully, discuss options with your agent, and ensure that you are fully protected.

 Which of these policies do you have?